How to Become an OJP Peer Reviewer

 OJP Peer Reviewer Resources

-If you have been selected as an OJP Peer Reviewer, you will need to register with the Department of Justice’s (DOJ) Digital Identity & Access Management Directory System (DIAMD) to proceed to the next step in accessing the new Justice Grants System (JustGrants) where applications are peer reviewed.
+If you have been selected as an OJP Peer Reviewer, you will need to register with the Department of Justice’s (DOJ) Digital Identity & Access Management Directory System (DIAMD) to proceed to the next step in accessing the Justice Grants System (JustGrants) where applications are peer reviewed.

-Following are resources to assist you with registering for JustGrants access, logging into the Peer Review Portal once you have been granted access, and performing assessments:
+The following job aid reference guide will assist you with registering for JustGrants access, logging into the Peer Review Portal once you have been granted access, and performing assessments:

-2. Peer Reviewer Job Aid Reference Guide
+Peer Reviewer Job Aid Reference Guide

 This guide details the processes OJP Peer Reviewers use to access applications and perform initial and collaboration assessments.